VijayMadappa/TicTacToeGame/README.md

 This is a simple implementation of the classic game "Tic Tac Toe" in Java.
 The game allows two players to play against each other on a 3x3 grid.
 Players take turns to place their respective symbols (X or O) on the board until one player wins or the game ends in a draw.

 The game is implemented using Java and follows a console-based interface for interaction.
-It's a great project for beginners to practice basic programming concepts, including loops, arrays, and conditional statements.
+It's a great project for beginners to practice basic programming concepts, including loops, and conditional statements.

 Features: